 In front of Dina sits Nati, aged 22.
 He wants to be a doctor.
 He speaks English fluently because he lived in Australia for six years as a child.
 Despite his proficient verbal skills, Nati reads slowly and fails almost every exam because he never completes the answer sheet.

-Today, in classrooms, hundreds of struggling of English language students of all ages and levels sit frustrated and suffering and feeling like failures.
-Teachers of English as a foreign language or second language often wonder why they can’t keep up and view them as ‘slow learners’ or think “they are not motivated and just not trying hard enough”.
+Today, in classrooms and now online, hundreds of struggling of English language students of all ages and levels sit frustrated and suffering and feeling like failures.
+Teachers of English as a foreign language or second language often wonder why they can’t keep up and view them as ‘slow learners’ or think “they are not motivated and are just not trying hard enough”.
 Most teachers aren’t trained to instruct language students who do not fit into the ‘norm’.

 Teachers are often overworked, on survival mode and their busy schedules keep them from investigating their students’ problems further.
-So, when not wondering whether student disinterest is the cause of poor grades, they blame class sizes or their own teaching methods and simply do not know what to do.
+So, when not wondering whether their students’ disinterest is the cause of poor grades, they blame class sizes or their own teaching methods and simply do not know what to do.

-In reality, over a fifth of all students have some type of learning difficulty diagnosed or not and find studying foreign languages more than challenging.
-For them, every day becomes an excruciating confirmation of their inferiority to their class mates.
+In reality, over a fifth of all students have some type of learning difficulty or disability, the definitions change depending which country you are teaching in.
+These learning differences may have been diagnosed or not but the added load of studying foreign languages will be more more than challenging.
+For them, every day becomes an excruciating confirmation of their academic inferiority to their class mates.
 Of course teachers can’t assume every student having difficulties has a learning disorder other factors need to be taken into consideration first.